Native Indian Residential Schools a painful

 In 1857, Canada passed the Gradual Civilization Act to assimilate surviving Native Indians.
 Residential schools became the prime tool of assimilation.
 By 1920, compulsory attendance for all Native Indian children was enforced.
 Catholic priests, Indian agents and police officers forcibly took Native children away from the families and dumped them in residential schools run by white men.

-Like the discrimination against early Chinese Canadian immigrants by enacting the very racist Chinese Exclusion Act in 1923, residential school system was laid out by a Canadian federal statute called the Indian Act.
-In this Act, the Canadian federal government provided funding to "educate" native peoples and integrate them into Western society with the intent of "encouraging self-sufficiency" within the First Nations.
+Like the discrimination against early Chinese Canadian immigrants by enacting the racist Chinese Immigration Act, 1923 (known in the Chinese Canadian community as the Chinese Exclusion Act in 1923), residential schools were mandated by a Canadian federal statute called the Indian Act.
+Under this Act, the Canadian federal government provided funding to "educate" native peoples and integrate them into Western society with the intent of "encouraging self-sufficiency" within the First Nations.
 This system of "education" was a joint endeavor between the federal government and missionaries (mainly Roman Catholics and the rest by various Protestant denominations).
 Growth of the residential school system was ensured through an amendment to the Indian Act in 1920, making attendance mandatory for Native Indian children between the ages of 7 of 15.
 By 1930, the residential school program had reached its peak with roughly 80 institutions, mostly in Western provinces but stretching northward into the territories and eastward to Quebec.
 Today, the amended Indian Act is still in effect.
 Despite provisions stipulating mandatory Native child removal and placement into white man run residential schools had been repealed, Native families and children remain the largest victim of modern state-sponsored child removal activities.
+Atrocities in residential schools are supported by some alleged evidence.

-The timeline below is from a web page of Canadian Broadcasting Corporation (CBC) titled "IN DEPTH Aboriginal Canadians A timeline of residential schools".
+The timeline below was extracted from "In Depth Aboriginal Canadians A timeline of residential schools" (Canadian Broadcasting Corporation).
 It summarizes major events surrounding the issue of Native Indian residential schools in Canada.

 IN DEPTH Aboriginal Canadians A timeline of residential schools

-Residential schools provide a shred of evidence to suggest that state-sponsored child removal owes its origin and existence to an oppression of a very hideous nature against a weak and marginalized minority victim.
+There are compelling reasons to believe that residential schools and modern child protection owe their origin and existence to an oppression of a very hideous nature against a weak and marginalized minority group.
 Residential school and state-sponsored child removal bear the following similarities:

-1. both are hypocritically done under the pretext of a noble excuse;
+1. both are hypocritically done under the pretext of the noble cause of child protection and welfare;

 2. both are empowered by absolute statutory authority;